Pharaohleft/nba-team-building-analytics/README.md

 ## Recommendations

-- Instead of overpaying for "Elite Cluster" players, we should target the "Borderline" players identified in the PCA outputs (e.g., players statistically similar to the "Two-Way Threat" cluster but undervalued).
+- Instead of overpaying for Cluster 2 players, we should target the 3 players identified in the PCA outputs (e.g., players statistically similar to the cluster 3 but undervalued).
-- Return on Investment (ROI): Deploying this framework allows a franchise to potentially reduce payroll by 15-20% while maintaining 95% of Projected Wins Above Replacement (WAR), effectively keeping the team below the Second Apron while competing for a championship.
-- Prioritize replacing or restructuring contracts where lower-cost players provide comparable production
+- Prioritize replacing or restructuring contracts where lower-cost assets provide comparable production
-- Use similarity analysis as a screening layer for trade and free-agency decisions
 - Monitor borderline players closely due to higher performance volatility
 - Balance roster composition to reduce concentration of salary within a single role